hegde95/GAN-for-speech-spectrogram/README.md

 ### Audio from same data set:<br />

-The following are results for 3, 6 and 9 ReNet blocks in the the transformer:
+The following are results for 3, 6 and 9 ReNet blocks in the the transformer trained for 100 epochs:

 |Emotion|"Dogs are sitting by the door" (3)|"Dogs are sitting by the door" (6)|"Dogs are sitting by the door" (9)|
 | :----: | :----: | :----: | :----: |